mieweb/docs/content/functions/medication-management-and-e-prescribing/prescribing-adding-medications.md

 ![](../prescribing-adding-medications.assets/66a37b2eb1aa12e8aa94c86fed8a060d.png)

 * If you are an NP or PA, etc and your state requires you to have a supervising prescriber/physician attached to your scripts, you can set this in MY SETTINGS.
 Then contact your MIE Implementer to have your printed/faxed scripts programmed to show that information.
 If you have a supervising prescriber set for you, that information will be sent to SureScripts with all your electronic prescriptions automatically.
 * <strong>Print/Transmit:</strong> Check-mark the box if you wish to print/transmit this prescription.
 By default, this box can be checked, if the My Setting Prescription Print/Transmit is set to Print or Transmit.
-If None is selected, the checkbox will be blank by default.
+If None is selected, the checkbox will be blank by default and the prescription will display in the Visit Orders summary/Prescribed Meds List and <strong>not</strong> display on the prescription send queue
 * <strong>Print Drug Guide:</strong> Check-mark the box if you wish to print the drug guide for this prescription.
 It adds it to the print/fax queue if check-marked.
 * <strong>Special Instructions for Patient Education/Med Sheet:</strong> Type in the free-text box.
 This <strong>will not</strong> print on the script.
 But, this <strong>will</strong> appear in patient's Medication History under Sig column and in Pat.Ed sheet and Med Sheet.
 An example of something a physician would type in here might be example: Put 1 tablet under tongue as needed for chest pain.
 If chest pain continues, you may repeat 2 more times.
 Wait 5 minutes between each dose.
 If chest pain still persists call 911.
 Anything typed in here when using the <em>Remembered Script</em> feature will also be saved with the remembered script.
 * <strong>Office Comments:</strong> This is for comments for office use only.